Please be sure to install the core components of Performance Analyzer for Microsoft Dynamics before completing this guide.

 6. Ensure you have created a local folder on the database server called \SQLTRACE to store the trace files that get generated

-7. Ensure that every active AOS server in the AX instance has been started with the ‘Allow client tracing on Application Object Server instance’ checkbox enabled
+7. Ensure that every active AOS server in the AX instance has been started with the ‘Allow client tracing on Application Object Server instance’ checkbox enabled (2009 only step)

 If using Dynamics AX, you can set thresholds which capture long running queries from AX source code.